Close Menu

 By Jesse Fowler, Founder of J&J Renovations and J&J Plumbing Services

 I run a plumbing company and a renovation business in Canberra.
 Between the two, we handle everything from burst pipes to full knockdown rebuilds.
-And every single week, I watch money leave our account before it comes back in.
+And every single week, I watch money leave our account well before it comes back in.

 That gap between spending and getting paid is not a business inconvenience.
 It is the reason most construction businesses fail.
 Yet fintech keeps building for banks and enterprise clients while ignoring the people who need financial tools the most.